Virginia: Education

 Middle school students in Albemarle County participate in an engineering program in partnership with the Smithsonian Institution.

 Virginia's educational system consistently ranks in the top five states on the U.S. Department of Education's National Assessment of Educational Progress, with Virginia students outperforming the average in all subject areas and grade levels tested.
 Virginia's K–7 schools had a student–teacher ratio of 12.41:1 as of the 2022–23 school year, and 12.52:1 for grades 8–12.
 All school divisions must adhere to educational standards set forth by the Virginia Department of Education, which maintains an assessment and accreditation regime known as the Standards of Learning.

 Public K–12 schools in Virginia are generally operated by the counties and cities, and not by the state.
 As of the 2023–24 academic year 1,261,962 students were enrolled in 2,254 local and regional schools in the Commonwealth, including 56 career and technical schools and 290 alternative and special education centers across 126 school divisions.
 Besides the general public schools in Virginia, there are Governor's Schools and selective magnet schools.
 The Governor's Schools are a collection of 52 regional high schools and summer programs intended for gifted students, and include the Thomas Jefferson High School for Science and Technology, the top-rated high school in the country in 2022.
 The Virginia Council for Private Education oversees the regulation of 483 state accredited private schools.
 An additional 53,680 students receive homeschooling.

 In 2022, 92.1% of high school students graduated on-time after four years, and 91.3% of adults over the age 25 had their high school diploma.
-Virginia has one of the smaller racial gaps in graduation rates among U.S. states, with 90.3% of Black students graduating on time, compared to 94.9% of white students and 98.3% of Asian students.
-Hispanic students had the highest dropout rate, at 13.95%, with high rates being correlated with students listed as English learners.
+Virginia has one of the smaller racial gaps in graduation rates among U.S. states, with 91.7% of Black students graduating on time.
+White non-Hispanic students, by comparison, had a graduation rate of 95.6%, while Asian students saw the highest numbers, with 97.8%.
+Hispanic students had the highest dropout rate, at 12.5% As of 2025, with high rates being correlated with students listed as English learners.
 Despite ending school segregation in the 1960s, seven percent of Virginia's public schools were rated as "intensely segregated" by The Civil Rights Project at UCLA in 2019, and the number has risen since 1989, when only three percent were.
-Virginia has comparatively large public school districts, typically comprising entire counties or cities, and this helps mitigate funding gaps seen in other states such that non-white districts average slightly more funding, $255 per student As of 2019, than majority white districts.
+Virginia has comparatively large public school districts, typically comprising entire counties or cities, and while this helps mitigate funding gaps seen in other states, districts that serve the most students of color received $722 less per student than those severing the fewest, As of 2022.
 Elementary schools, with Virginia's smallest districts, were found to be more segregated than state middle or high schools by a 2019 VCU study.